 - SMB 2.1: Created in 2010 and launched with Windows Server 2008 R2 and Windows 7, SMB 2.1 replaced OpLock with the client oplock leasing model.
 That enhanced caching and improved energy efficiency as well as performance.

-- SMB 3.0: Created in 2012 and included in Windows 8 and Windows Server 2012, SMB 3.0 introduced upgrades which improved availability, management, and security.
+- SMB 3.0: Created in 2012 and included in Windows 8 and Windows Server 2012, SMB 3.0 introduced upgrades that improved availability, management, and security.
 In fact, it also enhanced SMB Multichannel, SMB Direct, SMB Encryption, as well as other improvements.

 - SMB 3.02: Created in 2014 and used in the release of Windows 8.1 and Windows Server 2012 R2, SMB 3.02 introduced disabling functionality for CIFS/SMB 1.0.